airbytehq/airbyte/docs/integrations/sources/linnworks.md

 ### Generate Credentials in Linnworks

-1. The Linnworks platform has two portals: seller and developer.
+1. The Linnworks platform has two portals: Seller and Developer.
 To generate the necessary credentials, log in to the [developer portal](https://developer.linnworks.com) and select **+ New App**.
 2. Input a name for your application and set the **Application Type** to `System Integration`.
 3. Select **Edit** for your new application.
 In the **General** tab, find and copy your **Application ID** and **Application Secret**.
 Click on the **Installation URL** to complete the installation of your app and acquire your **API Token**.